LispCookbook/cl-cookbook/numbers.md

 ; Evaluation aborted on #<FLOATING-POINT-OVERFLOW {10041720B3}>.
 ~~~

-The error can be caught and handled, or this behaviour can be
+The error can be handled, or this behaviour can be
 changed, to return `+infinity`.
 In SBCL this is:

 ~~~lisp